MarcelKoeberlin/knowledge/src/site/notes/Notes/Ultrafast Laser Physics.md

 The optical path length is given by:
 $$P = 2 \overline{CDE} = 2 \overline{AB} = 2 L \cos \beta.$$
 From the geometric configuration, it is clear that the prism pair defines a horizon wavelength $\lambda_h$, below which wavelengths miss the second prism.
-This wavelength acts as a cutoff, limiting the range of effective compensation.

 Assuming the dispersion of air is negligible, the phase shift is:
 $$\phi_p(\lambda) = k_n(\lambda) z = k P(\lambda),$$
 where $P = P\left(\beta\left(n(\lambda)\right)\right)$.
 Further, we find:
 $$\frac{d^2 \phi_P}{d \lambda^2} \sim \frac{d^2 P}{d \lambda^2} \approx -8 \cdot \left(\frac{d n}{d \lambda}\right)^2 L < 0 \quad \text{for} \quad \beta \approx 0,$$
 indicating negative group delay dispersion (GDD).
-The term $\frac{d n}{d \lambda}$ is material-independent, meaning the effectiveness of dispersion compensation depends on the geometry of the prism pair.
+The term $\frac{d n}{d \lambda}$ is independent of the material.
 By vertically moving the second prism, the GDD can be adjusted.
 However, increasing negative dispersion also increases the horizon wavelength $\lambda_h$, causing more wavelengths $\lambda < \lambda_h$ to be lost.
-This highlights the trade-off between achieving high negative dispersion and maintaining a broad spectral coverage.
+Thus, there is a trade-off between negative dispersion and spectral coverage.

 ## 2.2 Grating Compressor (Diffraction)

 Grating compressors are another widely used method for dispersion compensation.
 This setup requires at least two diffraction gratings.
 The angular dispersion is:
 $$V_{x, m} = \frac{m}{\Lambda} \quad \text{or} \quad \theta_{x, m} = m \cdot \frac{\lambda}{\Lambda},$$
 where $\Lambda$ is the grating spacing and $m$ the diffraction order.
-In this configuration, red light is diffracted more strongly than blue due to the wavelength dependence of diffraction.
+Red light is diffracted more strongly than blue.

 The first grating does not contribute to the grating phase, as all spectral components diffract at the same position.
 However, the second grating introduces a phase:
 $$\phi_g(x) = \pi - m \frac{x}{\Lambda} 2 \pi,$$